boldbi/boldbi-kubernetes/helm/README.md

        appBaseUrl *
       </td>
       <td>
-       Domain or [Ingress IP address](docs/pre-requisites.md#get-ingress-ip) with http/https protocol.
-Follow the [SSL Termination](docs/configuration.md#ssl-termination) to configure SSL certificate for https protocol after deploying Bold BI in your cluster.
+       Domain or <a href='docs/pre-requisites.md#get-ingress-ip'>Ingress IP address</a> with http/https protocol.
+Follow the <a href='docs/configuration.md#ssl-termination'>SSL Termination</a> to configure SSL certificate for https protocol after deploying Bold BI in your cluster.
       </td>
     </tr>
     <tr>